ShivaKumar8037/Social_Media_Text_Analysis/README.md

-## Social Media Text Analysis: Pre-processing, Tokenization, and Sentiment Exploration
+## Social Media Text Analysis: Pre-processing, Tokenization, Sentiment Exploration, and SVM Model Implementation

 ### Overview
 In this project, we delved deep into the nuances of text data processing, especially in the realm of social media content.
-We experimented with various pre-processing techniques, tokenization, and polarity measurement, and explored their implications on further text analysis.
+We experimented with various pre-processing techniques, tokenization, polarity measurement, and implemented an SVM model to classify the data.
+We explored their implications on further text analysis.

 ### 1. Dataset
 The dataset used is a csv file named 'trainingdata-all-annotations.csv' which contains 2,814 tweets about various targets and the stance of that tweet, opinion, and sentiment of the tweet.
 Targets included in the dataset are 'Atheism', 'Climate Change is a Real Concern', 'Feminist Movement', 'Hillary Clinton', and 'Legalization of Abortion'.
 The possible stances are 'Against', 'Favor', and 'None'.
 The possible sentiments are 'Positive' and 'Negative', and the opinion could be 'Other' or 'Target'.